frau-web/MBD/Hive_/README.md

 # Hive Twitter Sentiment Analysis

 **Purpose:**
-- Ingest Tweets using Nifi and perform EDA and a sentiment analysis on those tweets to further understand Apache Hive
+- Ingest Tweets on a specific hashtag using Nifi and perform EDA and a sentiment analysis on those tweets to further understand Apache Hive
 - Individual class assignment during the Master in Business Analytics & Big Data, Intro to Big Data Architecture Class

-**Data used:** Tweets on the word #
+**Data used:** Tweets on the word #sundayvibes

 **Language used:** Apache Hive